 The Moon and Venus (and a passing aircraft) as seen at 07:00 this morning, in Colchester, England.
 Taken facing south-east.
 A beautiful way to start the day.

-‘It was one of those autumn mornings which are devoid of melancholy, when the weather seems to be cleaning its house.
-A broom of wind sent the clouds above flying briskly and kept the fallen leaves scudding along the pavements, the trees looked as if they were being stripped to let the rains get at them better.’
+'It was one of those autumn mornings which are devoid of melancholy, when the weather seems to be cleaning its house.
+A broom of wind sent the clouds above flying briskly and kept the fallen leaves scudding along the pavements, the trees looked as if they were being stripped to let the rains get at … Continue reading One of those autumn mornings.

 Once upon a time, my grandparents lived here with my mother and uncle.
 Last week upon a time, I suddenly came across this house and realised it was the one.
 Now, the buildings and cars have encroached, but my family's stories keep the place apart.